tianyuduan/algos/problemSet1.md

 // Stock_prices = [10, 7, 5, 8, 11, 9]
 // return 6

+we instantiate lowest price and profit

-keep track of the lowest price we’ve seen so far see if we can get a better profit
+see if we can get a better profit keep track of the lowest price we’ve seen so far

+and we can traverse thru the array, doing each comparison

+## threeNumberSum

+sort the array, and solve the problem using its sorted properties

+we want to use pointers at each end, to go thru each slot and only stop when L > R pointer,

+increment traveral

+O(n ^ 2) Time
+Space O(N) worst case, if all triplets

+Example array[0] , array[1] Left pointer, Array[arr.length -1 ] Right pointer

+Remember that once match is find, that traversal is not over, increment pointers on both sides